plone/training/docs/mastering-plone/features.md

 You can even make a page, with or without sub pages, editable only by a group of users.

+(features-url-management-label)=

+## Url management

+Plone has an integrated mechanism to remember urls that where modified.
+A moved page is still available via the former url.

+Additional to this behavior, a page can be explicitly made available under further urls.

+You can find the UI for adding alternative urls following the context menu '…'.

 (features-wc-label)=

 ## Working copy